borzunov/django-forum/README.md

 4. Wait a minute, while containers are downloading, MySQL is setting up, and Django migrations are applied to the newly created database.

-    The development server will be started at [http://localhost:8000/](http://localhost:8000/).
+    The development server will start at [http://localhost:8000/](http://localhost:8000/).
     It will watch for changes in `web` directory and (usually) load a new version of code automatically.

 5. To create a superuser or make migrations for a Django app, you can call `manage.py` in the following way: